LiorZ/hdac8_thesis/thesis.rst

 		:label:`phosphodist` Distribution of scores in both acetylated and random sequences

-		The rightmost bar concentrates all the peptides that have a minimization score above 10. (a high score that suggests that these peptides were not modeled successfully)
+		The rightmost bar concentrates all the peptides that have a minimization score above 10 (a high score that suggests that our approach was not able to model successfully these peptides into the binding site).

 ..
 ORA: I think you should add the plots for each protein: this is what the HDAC8 enzyme sees when it comes to work ...
 ..
 LIOR: What do you mean? which plots?
+..
+ORA: I think that it is more meaningful to show values that you would get for all lysines (peptides around) in a certain protein.
+THis would show that the particular site is indeed very significantly better than the rest.
+You can then overlap the info about acetylation and the scores to see if both hint at the same place.
+As I told you, random is not the way to go as you include factors that are irrelevant.
+In any case, you should at least mention that there are other ways to create background distributions).]

+..
+ORA: why not add the 25 peptides in table that contains both prediction and experimental results?
+I think it is an important part of the thesis as it makes it more complete with exp validation of real blind predictions.]

 HDAC8 and CdLS syndrome
 ........................

-	A recent study claims that the loss of function of HDAC8 as one of the causes to the Cornelia de Lange syndrome (CdLS) that occurs due to a malfunction in the cohesin acetylation cycle [23]_.
+	A recent study claims the loss of function of HDAC8 as one of the causes to the Cornelia de Lange syndrome (CdLS), a syndrome that results from malfunction in the cohesin acetylation cycle [23]_.
 In humans the cohesin is a multisubunit complex that is made up of SMC1A, SMC3, RAD21 and a STAG protein.
+These form a ring structure that is proposed to encircle sister chromatids to mediate sister chromatids cohesion [20]_ and also plays key roles in gene regulation [21]_ .
+..
+ORA: Improve flow by better describing your underlying assumption and aim.
+Add here a sentence that reports that mutations in all these proteins have been reported to lead to CdLS phenotype.
+Then add a sentence that we assume that failure of deacetylation could be the cause: either non-functional HDAC8 as described above, or non-functional deacetylation due to mutations in the vicinity of acetylated lysines.
+Then, write that you analyzed two proteins for such sites in which acetylation, deacetylation by HDAC8, and mutations co-localize.
+Then make a title "SMC3" and describe that protein.
+When you are done, make a title "SMC1" and describe that protein]

-These form a ring structure that is proposed to encircle sister chromatids to mediate sister chromatids cohesion [20]_ and also has key roles in gene regulation [21]_ .
-Using a monoclonal antibody specific for acetylated SMC3 the researchers found that the total levels of SMC3 is constant throughout the cell cycle while SMC3-ac levels rapidly decline during mitosis, a finding that suggested a coordinated deacetylation.
+Using a monoclonal antibody specific for acetylated SMC3, the researchers found that the total levels of SMC3 is constant throughout the cell cycle while SMC3-ac levels rapidly decline during mitosis, a finding that suggested a coordinated deacetylation.
 The researchers therefore used RNAi for each of the known histone deacetylases and sirtuins and identified HDAC8 as the primary SMC3 deacetylase.
 Indeed, SMC3 has 6 known acetylation sites [22]_.
 Among these, our protocol predicts that 3 are HDAC8 deacetylation substrates:

 .. table:: SMC3 known acetylation sites with FlexPepBind scores